Frequently Asked Questions

 Smartphone apps and online tools make PD measurement quick and simple:

-1. Get a trusted app or tool from your app store or an eyewear website.
+1. Get a trusted app from your app store.

 2. Follow the instructions carefully – most will ask you to take a selfie while holding a standard object (like a credit card) near your eyes for scale.